rabbitmq/rabbitmq-website/site/install-rpm.md

 or ship without much or any testing on older distributions or OS kernel versions.

 Older distributions can also lack a recent enough version of OpenSSL.
-Erlang 24 cannot be used on distributions that **do not** ship with OpenSSL 1.1 by default.
+Erlang 24 **cannot be used on distributions that do not provide OpenSSL 1.1** as a system library.
+CentOS 7 and Fedora releases older than 26 are examples of such distributions.

 Currently the list of supported RPM-based distributions includes